This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-- A pelvic avulsion fracture (FRAK-chur) occurs when a piece of pelvic (hip) bone breaks and tears away.
-This happens when a tendon or ligament connected to the hip bone tightens so hard it pulls off part of the bone.
-Pelvic avulsion fractures are usually caused by playing sports that need quick running starts and quick stopping.
-Football players, hurdlers, sprinters, long-jumpers, gymnasts, and cheerleaders are more prone to have a pelvic avulsion fracture.
+A pelvic avulsion fracture occurs when a piece of pelvic (hip) bone breaks and tears away.
+This happens when a tendon or ligament connected to the hip bone tightens so hard that it pulls off part of the bone.
+Teenagers are more likely to have this injury than younger children.